DCC Bus wiring

 Choosing the correct bus wire size

-Given that most new systems have a power rating of 3 to 6 amps, selecting a suitable gauge of wire for the power bus is very important to avoid voltage drop, degradation of the digital signal and to ensure the short circuit detection system will work at all times.
-A small to medium sized layout with a power bus length of around 20 to 25 ft. can be wired with 24/0.2mm copper cable whilst anything larger than that should be wired with 32/0.2mm copper cable.
+Given that most new DCC systems have a power rating of 3 to 6 amps, selecting a suitable gauge of wire for the power bus is very important to avoid voltage drop, degradation of the digital signal and to ensure the short circuit detection system will work at all times.
+A small to medium sized layout with a power bus length of up to 30ft (10m) can be wired with 24/0.2mm copper cable whilst anything larger than that should be wired with 32/0.2mm copper cable.

 All wire used should have an insulated cover.
 This is mainly for safety reasons.
 Some exhibition managers will not allow layouts that have been wired using un-insulated wires, regardless of the voltage and currents that they carry.